 \subsection{Prompt engineering}

-Prompt engineering refers to the process of designing and optimizing textual prompts that are input to LLMs.
-These prompts are intended to guide LLMs to produce output that meets expectations and is of high quality~\citep{marvin-prompt-2024,sahoo-systematic-2024}.
-Researchers optimize prompts based on specific requirements, guiding LLMs to generate more accurate, comprehensive, and format-compliant review reports.
+Prompt engineering refers to the process of designing and optimizing textual prompts for input to LLMs, which are tailored to guide LLMs to produce high quality and expectation-aligned output~\citep{marvin-prompt-2023,sahoo-systematic-2024}.
+By refining prompts based on specific requirements, researchers can encourage LLMs to generate more accurate, comprehensive, and format-compliant review reports.

-\citet{thelwall-can-2024} uses the customized function of OpenAI to design a self-defined ChatGPT-4 based on the UK Research Excellence Framework (REF) 2021\footnote{https://2021.ref.ac.uk/publications-and-reports/index.html}.
-He applies it to scoring for his own 51 papers and compares with his own quality judgments. \citet{du-llms-2024} use ICLR review guidelines, randomly chosen accepted and rejected papers review written by human, and an ICLR 2024 review format template as a long prompt for LLMs generation. \citet{liu-reviewergpt-2024} design prompts for LLMs to identify errors in papers, verify checklist questions, and choose the ``better'' paper in the designed compared pairs. \citet{zhou-may-2024} summarized the review criteria of top journals in the field of cell biology: originality, accuracy, conceptual advance, timeliness, and significance.
-Then, they prompt the LLM to evaluate a given Pubmed ID paper with the above aspects in a three-star scoring system, and finally provide an overall evaluation. \citet{zhou-is-2024} evaluate the ability of LLMs in predicting score and generation review comments.
-They also construct a review-revision multiple-choice questions (RR-MCQ) dataset to check the LLMs' performance in answering multiple-choice questions about paper.
+The work of \citet{robertson-gpt4-2023} appears to be the first research paper to employ LLMs for large-scale generation of review comments using detailed prompts.
+These prompts effectively facilitate the generation of review comments across various evaluation aspects while maintaining a consistent format. \citet{liang-can-2024} present an early and inspiring work on creating an automated pipeline for review report generation.
+The workflow starts by parsing a scholarly paper from PDF to text format, followed by inputting the parsed text along with a paper-specific prompt covering aspects of significance, novelty, acceptance or rejection rationale, and improvement suggestions into LLMs for generation. \citet{thelwall-can-2024} uses the customized function of OpenAI to design a self-defined ChatGPT-4 based on the UK Research Excellence Framework (REF) 2021.\footnote{https://2021.ref.ac.uk/publications-and-reports/index.html} This model is applied to evaluate 51 of his own papers, with the generated scores being compared to his personal quality judgments. \citet{du-llms-2024} utilize a long prompt, consisting of ICLR review guidelines, a selection of randomly chosen accepted and rejected paper reviews written by humans, and an ICLR 2024 review format template, to generate LLM reviews. \citet{liu-reviewergpt-2024} design prompts for LLMs to identify errors in papers, verify papers with checklist questions, and select the ``better'' paper from paired comparisons. \citet{zhou-may-2024} summarize the review criteria of leading cell biology journals as originality, accuracy, conceptual advancement, timeliness, and significance.
+Then these criteria are used to prompt the LLM to evaluate a given PubMed ID paper on a three-star scoring system for a final overall assessment. \citet{zhou-is-2024} evaluate the ability of LLMs in score prediction and review comment generation.
+Additionally, they construct a review-revision multiple-choice question dataset (RR-MCQ) to check the LLMs' performance in answering multiple-choice questions related to the reviewed papers.